 The cooperation and involvement of students themselves in a campus safety program is absolutely necessary.

-Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common sense precautions.
+Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common-sense precautions.
 For example, although the campus is well-lit, any student (male or female) may feel more comfortable traveling in pairs or using the Department of Campus Safety's Escort Service at night.
 Residence hall room doors should be kept locked when the room is unoccupied.
-Valuable items, such as stereos, cameras, and televisions should be marked with engraving instruments provided by the Department of Campus Safety at no charge.
 Bicycles should be secured in the bicycle rack with a sturdy lock.
 Students with cars should keep their vehicles locked at all times.
 Valuables should be locked in the trunk.
 Students should report any suspicious-looking individuals and any unusual incidents to a Safety Officer.